bdrhoa/TangoCard_Java_SDK/README.md

 <a name="contact_us"></a>
 # Contact Us #

+If you have any questions about using this SDK, please do contact us at <a href="mailto:sdk@tangocard.com?Subject=Tango Card Java SDK Question">sdk@tangocard.com</a>.
+We will respond to inquiries within one business day.

-To learn more about Tango Card integration solutions, call 1.877.55.TANGO.
+To learn more about Tango Card integration solutions, call 1.877.55.TANGO (1.877.558.2646).